 It was a challenging year for the Group, as it was with most businesses in the region.
-The Group operations were impacted by the economic upheavals caused by the Coronavirus (COVID-19) pandemic.
+The Group operations were impacted by the economic upheavals caused by the Coronavirus Covid19 pandemic.

-Immediately with the onset of the pandemic, a raft of initiatives was taken by the Group to protect the health, safety and well-being of the employees and customers.
-These initiatives also included aggressive measures to reduce operating costs and to protect liquidity.
-The measures taken were successful and helped to forestall and arrest the extent of the significant decline in the Group's operating results for the year.
+Immediately with the onset of the pandemic, a raft of initiatives were taken by the Group to protect the health, safety and well-being of the employees and customers and which also included aggressive measures to reduce operating costs and to protect liquidity.
+The measures taken were successful and helped to arrest the significant decline in the Group's operating results for the year.